arcadeJHS/ai-search-sveltekit/README.md

 The logic is simple:

 Svelte stores act as a sort of bridge between components.
-When you build the Svelte components as web components, you can use the single components independently, as, and where, you prefer; nonetheless, the act as a cohesive application, keeping, thanks to store, the ability to talk each other, sharing a global state.
+When you build the Svelte components as web components, you can use the single components independently, as, and where, you prefer; nonetheless, they act as a cohesive application, keeping, thanks to the stores, the ability to talk each other, sharing a global state.

 As a default rule (for more complex components could be maybe possible to break the rule), keep "store agnostic" the svelte components inside `src/lib/components`: they can onyl receive `props` from parent, and emit events with svelte's `createEventDispatcher`.